Value-added tax (VAT)

 The CAF is paid at a single rate of 0.2% of the customs value of the products originating from states that are not members of the African Union.

-The Amended Financial Act 2020 has provided a six (6) months period of exemption of customs duties and taxes due in the scope of the importation of some goods related to the fight against Covid-19 pandemic.
+The Amended Financial Act 2020 has provided a six-months period of exemption of customs duties and taxes due in the scope of the importation of some goods related to the fight against the COVID-19 pandemic.
 The list of the goods shall be published in a Decree.

 Excise duty principally applies to luxury goods, such as alcoholic drinks, perfume and cosmetic products, caviar, salmon, cigars, and cigarettes.

 The rates of the excise duty are between 5% and 40%.